 This PhD thesis will be co-directed by Boris Popov (DR CNRS) and Stefano Russo (PhD Ingénieur de recherche, HDR, CNRS), members of the LPNHE-neutrino group, and by Yoshinari Hayato from the ICRR, University of Tokyo.
-The hardware part of the sudent's work will be devoted to the characterization of the clock distribution and time synchronization system for HK and its tests within the existing SK setup.
+The hardware part of the student's work will be devoted to the characterization of the clock distribution and time synchronization system for HK and its tests for the UTC time base generation within the existing SK setup.
 It will be complemented with the analysis of newly collected NA61/SHINE hadron production data and their usage for improved prediction of accelerator neutrino fluxes in T2K-II and HK experiments.

-Sharing common expertise between French and Japanese groups will guarantee full support and guidance to the PhD student who will spend a significant fraction of time at the University of Tokyo, thus profiting from exciting and stimulating environment of both laboratories.
+Sharing common expertise between French and Japanese groups will guarantee full support and guidance to the PhD student who will spend a significant fraction of time at the University of Tokyo and newly created International Research Laboratory (IRL), thus profiting from exciting and stimulating environment of both laboratories.

 A detailed research plan is as follows.